cjphawes/hangman-project-three/README.md

 Welcome to Hangman Havoc, a terminal based Python game.
 This game is my attempt at providing humorous version of an iconic game for pleasure.

+It is aimed at all ages, for anyone who wants to have some fun, laugh and try to guess words correctly!

 Try to not lose all your lives!
 [Hangman Havoc](https://hangman-havoc-5a5a826a9d8e.herokuapp.com/)

 ![hangman havoc on a variety of screen widths](/documentation-imgs/game_on_various_screen_sizes.png)